 Through literature, film, and other media, the Writing Injustice Book Group invites the Guilford community to explore the issues of race and inequality that shape our history and our world.

-Conversations will be led and facilitated by Hazel V. Carby, the Charles C. and Dorathea S. Dilley Professor Emeritus of African American Studies and Professor Emeritus of American Studies at Yale University, and Donna Daniels, Ph.D., Cultural Anthropologist and Social Finance executive.
+Conversations will be led and facilitated by Hazel V. Carby, the Charles C. and Dorathea S. Dilley Professor Emeritus of African American Studies and Professor Emeritus of American Studies at Yale University, and Donna Daniels, Ph.D., Vice President, Heron Foundation and Cultural Anthropologist.

 We return to Octavia Butler’s prescient two-part Parable series about the inequalities, injustices, and persecutions that characterize a USA beset by environmental and ecological catastrophe, political demagoguery, and religious fanaticism.
 Parable of the Talents is the second book in the series.
 Set in 2032 when the oppression of women is brutal, and forms of servitude and enslavement have returned, Presidential candidate, Andrew Steele Jarret, a Texas senator and religious zealot is running on a platform to “make America great again.”